 Turkey reports over 2,300 new coronavirus cases

-Turkey registered 2,343 more novel coronavirus cases over the past 24 hours, according to Health Ministry data released Tuesday.
+Turkey registered 2,311 more novel coronavirus infections over the past 24 hours, according to the Health Ministry data released Thursday.

-A total of 146,247 more COVID-19 tests were carried out across the country, bringing the total to over 14.4 million.
+A total of 146,028 more COVID-19 tests were conducted across the country, bringing the total to over 14.7 million.

 The US, India, and Brazil are currently the worst-hit countries.